johanmz/MultiFMBerry/README.md

 * If you are a C programmer, please help by securing this software and sending a pull request.
 * The Daemon itself is essentially a simple TCP server.
 It is listening to Port 42516. (set in fmberry.conf) You can control it by sending the exact same commands you would give to ctlfmberry.
 * For information on How to control the Daemon have a look into ctlfmberry.
 It's a simple shell script.

-## Projects using FMBerry

-https://github.com/Manawyrm/FMBerryRDSMPD (streaming of MPD title data via RDS, needs mods to work with MultiFMBerry)

-https://github.com/akkinitsch/FMBerryRemote (streaming of internet radio streams, controllable via Webinterface)

-http://achilikin.blogspot.de/2013/06/sony-ericsson-mmr-70-transmitter-led.html (enabling the LED on the transmitter to be software controllable, not supported in this fork but interesting information about the MRR70 can be found there)

 ## Common software problems